KevinMarquette/kevinmarquette.github.io/_draft/powershell-pscustomobject.md

     $PSStandardMembers = [System.Management.Automation.PSMemberInfo[]]@($defaultDisplayPropertySet)
     $MyObject | Add-Member MemberSet PSStandardMembers $PSStandardMembers

-Now when my object just falls to the shell, it wil only show those properties.
+Now when my object just falls to the shell, it will only show those properties by default.

 ## Update-TypeData with DefaultPropertySet

 This is really nice but I recently saw a better way when watching [PowerShell unplugged 2016 with Jeffrey Snover & Don Jones](https://www.youtube.com/watch?v=Ab46gHXNm8Q).
-He was using [Update-TypeData](https://technet.microsoft.com/en-us/library/hh849908.aspx) to specify the default properties
+He was using [Update-TypeData](https://technet.microsoft.com/en-us/library/hh849908.aspx) to specify the default properties.

     $TypeData = @{
         TypeName = 'My.Object'